 - ½ teaspoon chilli flakes

-- 1½ tablespoon sesame seeds
+- 1½ tablespoons sesame seeds

 - ⅓ small bulb fennel finely sliced with knife or vegetable peeler

-- Large handful rocket (arugula)
+- large handful rocket (arugula)

 - 3 radishes sliced

-- 1 tablespoon walnuts roughly chopped
+- 20g (2 tablespoons) walnuts toasted and roughly chopped

 - A little extra olive oil for frying the halloumi